vanichitkara/vanichitkara/README.md

 ### ✨ About Me

-I am a Web Developer, Open Source conitrbutor and an aspiring Software Engineer having a keen interest in Cloud Computing and Technical Communities.
+I am a Web Developer, Open Source conitrbutor and an aspiring Software Engineer having a keen interest in Open Source and Technical Communities.

 🎓 Currently I am pursuing my Bachelors in Electronics and Communication Engineering from Indira Gandhi Delhi Technical Univeristy for Women.